atlas-devel/sunray-swc/README.md

 # Sunray Space Weather Centre
-A html file that pulls in all kinds of space weather data
+A website file that pulls in all kinds of space weather data